GovTechSG/techpass-user-docs/docs/support/account.md

 <summary>Why is my TechPass account locked.
 How to unlock my TechPass account?</summary>

-If your TechPass login ID's domain is ```techpass.gov.sg```, your TechPass account will be locked after continuous unsuccessful login attempts.
+If your TechPass login ID's domain is ```techpass.gov.sg```, your TechPass account is locked after continuous unsuccessful login attempts.
 You need to [Reset TechPass password](reset-password) to unlock your TechPass account.

 </details><br>